niconi19/LLM-Conversation-Safety/README.md

 <img src="assets\attack.jpg" style="zoom:80%;" />

 The pipeline of attacks.
 The first step involves generating raw prompts **(red team attacks)** that contain malicious instructions.
 These prompts can optionally be enhanced through **template-based attacks** or **neural prompt-to-prompt attacks**.
-The prompts are then fed into the original LLM or red-LLM obtained through **training-time attacks**, to get a response.
+The prompts are then fed into the original LLM or poisoned-LLM obtained through **training-time attacks**, to get a response.
 Analyzing the obtained response reveals the outcome of the attack.